-The fiber optic option is designated -FOG; however, a further designation is required to specify the type of connector used.
-The -FOG-ST uses the ST style connector whereas the -FOG-SMA uses the SMA style connector.
-Duplex cable of 50, 62.5 or 100 micron diameter can be used with either connector.
+The fiber optic option is designated -FOG; however, a further designation is required in order to specify the type of connector.
+The -FOG-ST uses the ST style connector while the -FOG-SMA uses the SMA style connector.
+Cable sizes of 50, 62.5 or 100 micron duplex cable can be used with either connector.

 Fiber optic connections require a duplex cable arrangement.
 Only star and distributed star topologies are supported.
 Two unidirectional cable paths provide the duplex link.
-Two connectors exist on each NIM.
-One, colored light gray, is the transmitter and the other, colored dark gray, is the receiver.
+There are two devices on each NIM.
+One device, colored light gray, is the transmitter and the other, dark gray, is the receiver.
 Remember that "light goes out of the light (gray)."
 To establish a working link between a NIM and another NIM or a hub to a NIM, the transmitter of point A must be connected to a receiver at point B. Correspondingly, the receiver at point A must be connected to a transmitter at point B. This establishes the duplex link.